google/glazier/README.md

 ships with some [existing actions](glazier/lib/actions), but for more custom functionality, you can also create your own.

-## Where do I start?
+## Getting started

-We recommend starting with [these docs](doc) to learn about how Glazier works under the hood.
+See our [setup docs](doc/setup) to learn about how you can get started with Glazier in your own environment.

 ## Contact